agoel41/machine-translation/README.md

 ### Dataset
-The dataset consists of the large number of tab-delimited bilingual sentence pairs.
+The dataset consists of the large number of tab-delimited bilingual sentence pairs in various languages.

 - Download the dataset from - http://www.manythings.org/anki/

 ### Project Structure

+- ***data:*** This folder contains the dataset on which the model is trained.
 - ***static:*** This folder contains the static content such as images (accuracy and validation graphs) etc.
 - ***machine-translation-encoder-decoder-model.ipynb:*** Ipython notebook for machine translation using encoder-decoder sequence to sequence architecture.
 This model is overfitting the data.
 Please refer to the corresponding performance graph for reference.